satinP/satinP/README.md

 # Pedro Satin

-Wworking as a Software Engineer and finishing my Software Engineer Bachelor Degree.
+Working as a Software Engineer and in my last semester of Software Engineer Bachelor Degree.

-Completely passionate about technologies and trying to contribute more in the open source community.
+Completely passionate about technologies with the goal to contribute more in the open source community.

 You can find or contact me at: